Tom-Paye/vision_based_robot_evasion/README.md

   - /  determine where on the robot to exert pseudo-force
   - determine force application policy (repulsion, dodging)
   - Justify the safety of the strategy
+  - debug kpts to bbox to find out why it's so inefficient

 4th goal: fetch robot positions
   - / use Curdin's controller to connect to the robot